 GPS Fishfinder with Chirp Traditional Transducer

-- The power of straightforward offers a keyed interface with dedicated buttons; The device is straightforward to use and straightforward to install; Available in 3.5, 5, and seven-inch display sizes; Water rating IPX7
+- The power of straightforward offers a keyed interface with dedicated buttons; The device is straightforward to use and straightforward to install; Available in 3.5, 5, and 7-inch display sizes; Water rating IPX7

-- Chirp Sonar sends endless sweep of frequencies which provides a broader range of information; Chirp Sonar is in a position to make crisper fish arches with better target separation
+- Chirp Sonar sends an endless sweep of frequencies, which provides a broader range of information; Chirp Sonar is in a position to make crisper fish arches with better target separation

 - Built-in flasher: View your sonar data within the classic flasher; ideal for ice fishing or vertical jigging.
 Display size: 1.9 x 2.9 inches (4.9 x 7.3 centimeter); 3.5 inches diagonal (8.7 centimeter)